‘Bold And The Beautiful’ Spoilers: Ridge’s Master Plan To Seduce Sheila & Save Eric’s Marriage To Quinn

 — Bold & The Beautiful (@BandB_CBS) August 19, 2017

-One thing is certain, someone needs to step in and save the day.
-Who better than Ridge (Thorsten Kaye) who has been disowned as a Forrester due to the kissing games he played with his father’s wife Quinn?
-Bold and the Beautiful spoilers via Celeb Dirty Laundry state that Ridge feels tremendously guilty for breaking up their marriage, and that he wants to protect both Eric and Quinn.
+One thing is certain: Someone needs to step in and save the day.
+Who better than Ridge (Thorsten Kaye), who has been disowned as a Forrester due to the kissing games he played with his father’s wife, Quinn?
+Bold and the Beautiful spoilers via Celeb Dirty Laundry state that Ridge feels tremendously guilty for breaking up their marriage, and he wants to protect both Eric and Quinn.
 If he could focus Sheila’s attention on him instead of his dad, Ridge could gain favor with his father and repair the damage he inflicted.

 Bold and the Beautiful spoilers indicate that as the war between Quinn and Sheila intensifies, Ridge will plot to get rid of Sheila.
-The storyline of Ridge trying to seduce Quinn in order to prove to his father that she wasn’t Forrester matriarch material, is still fresh to fans of Bold and the Beautiful.
+The storyline of Ridge trying to seduce Quinn in order to prove to his father that she wasn’t Forrester matriarch material is still fresh to fans of Bold and the Beautiful.
 Spoilers indicate that Ridge may try the same tactic with Sheila and stay the course and succeed in exposing Sheila’s true colors.

 Today on #BoldandBeautiful, Quinn's problems concerning Sheila escalate rapidly.
 WATCH FULL EPISODE: https://t.co/SzqqXlBRg1 pic.twitter.com/e6CnuTDITR